SCWells72/sirono-common/README.md

 expressed as `assertNotNull(value)` and `fail('Expected some exception')` respectively.
 While these are functionally identical, the latter are more explicit in their intent.

-This class library includes a test assertion facade, `Assert`, with methods for the most common types of test assertions (all of the methods also accept an optional message):
+The class library includes a test assertion facade, `Assert`, with methods for the most common types of test assertions (all of the methods also accept an optional message):

 * `isTrue(condition)` / `isFalse(condition)`